CU-ESIIL/Maka-Sitomniya/README.md

   - Ensure commits have clear and concise messages.
   - Document major changes in the meeting notes.
   - Review and merge changes through pull requests for oversight.
-  - Practice Wolakota - ensure your contributions are respectful and do not violate Tribal protocols.
+  - Practice Wolakota - ensure your contributions are respectful and follow Tribal protocols.
   - Detailed information about contributing to this project can be found in the documents folder (contributing.md).

 ## Getting Help